berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 | --- | --- | --- |
 | Start_ShowClassicMode | REG_DWORD | 0x00000001 (1) |

-As this setting resides in the current user context of the Explorer UI, you need to log off and logon again to see the changes.
+As this setting resides in the current user context of the Explorer UI, you need to log-off and log-on again to see the changes.
 Restarting the `explorer.exe` will also do the trick.

 ## Windows OS optimisation using industry standard tooling